 - Register.
 To register additional backups, click Register, and then click one of the following items: - Register Backup File.
-Registers a Microsoft Tape Format (MTF)-compliant backup file (.bkf) or BMR backup file (.vhd, .vhdx). - Register Backups in Folder.
+Registers a Microsoft Tape Format (MTF)-compliant backup file (.bkf). - Register Backups in Folder.
 Registers all backup files that are in the selected folder. - Register Offline Active Directory Database.
 Registers Active Directory database (ntds.dit file) unpacked from a backup created with third-party backup tools.